Bagh print: Quality control

-The Development Commissioner (Handicrafts), Government of India's branch office in Madhya Pradesh exercises control on quality.
+The Development Commissioner for Handicrafts, Government of India's branch office in Madhya Pradesh exercises control on quality.
 The artisans themselves follow an internal quality control mechanism through various stages of its production through master artisans.
 The Textiles Committee of the Ministry of Textiles, Government of India, exercises quality control through the Development Commissioner of Handicrafts in cooperation with the stakeholders.